brianglass/anastasis/files/weekday_vespers7.md

 **Theotokion.
 The same melody.**

-The VirginÂ’s giving birth without travail has clearly become for us the greatest of gifts, for God makes new again our nature that was corrupted and refashions what is human.
+The Virgin’s giving birth without travail has clearly become for us the greatest of gifts, for God makes new again our nature that was corrupted and refashions what is human.

 ****

 Aposticha of the Apostles.

-When your Disciples were storm-tossed in the boat, O Christ, they shouted out, Â‘Teacher, save us, we are perishing!Â’ And now we cry aloud, Â‘Saviour who love mankind, deliver us from our constraints, we beg.Â’
+When your Disciples were storm-tossed in the boat, O Christ, they shouted out, ‘Teacher, save us, we are perishing!’
+And now we cry aloud, ‘Saviour who love mankind, deliver us from our constraints, we beg.’

 Lord, the Apostles once grasped the depth of the sea through nets, later the height of the Kingdom through teachings.
 By their skill they searched the depth that cannot be grasped, while by their faith they reached your bosom that cannot be circumscribed, and they proclaimed to the world your Son who is beyond time.
 At their intercessions and those all the Saints, have mercy on us.